Thoracic Facet (z-joint) Injection

-The zygapophysial joints are small joints between the bones that make up the spine.
+The zygapophysial (z-) joints are small joints between the bones that make up the spine.
 These “z- joints” may become a cause of chronic mid back pain.
-The only way to determine if these joints are the cause of your pain is to numb or “block” the nerves-called the medial branches- that send pain signals from the joints.
-If the medial branch block (MBB) eliminates your pain, then the joint is determined to be the cause of your pain.
-If your pain is not stopped by the block, then causes other than the z-joint may need to be considered.
-The MBB is a diagnostic test just like a chest x-ray, NOT a treatment.
-Therefore, you should not expect lasting pain relief from the MBB.
+The only way to determine if these joints are the cause of your pain is to numb the joint or “block” the nerves-called the medial branches- that send pain signals from the joints.
+If the injection eliminates your pain, then the joint is determined to be the cause of your pain.
+If your pain is not relieved, then causes other than the z-joint may need to be considered.
+The injection can be performed with or without a steroid (“cortisone”) medication to be determined by your physician prior to your procedure.

 If you are on blood thinners or anticoagulants, please notify your physician.
 Special precautions or medication adjustments may be deemed necessary.
 However, do not stop your medication without consulting with your physician.